wemrysi/quasar/README.md

 Then the filesystem will contain the paths `/local/test/` and `/local/students/cs101`, among others.

 A database can be mounted at any directory path, but database mount paths must not be nested inside each other.

+To connect to MongoDB using TLS/SSL, specify `?ssl=true` in the connection string, and also provide the following via system properties when launching either JAR (i.e. `java -Djavax.net.ssl.trustStore=/home/quasar/ssl/certs.ts`):
+- `javax.net.ssl.trustStore`: path specifying a file containing the certificate chain for verifying the server.
+- `javax.net.ssl.trustStorePassword`: password for the trust store.
+- `javax.net.ssl.keyStore`: path specifying a file containing the client's private key.
+- `javax.net.ssl.keyStorePassword`: password for the key store.
+- `javax.net.debug`: (optional) use `all` for very verbose but sometimes helpful output.
+- `invalidHostNameAllowed`: (optional) use `true` to disable host name checking, which is less secure but may be needed in test environments using self-signed certificates.

 #### View mounts